edgeimpulse/expert-projects/renesas-ra6m5-getting-started.md

 ## Data Gathering

 Edge impulse provides multiple options for data acquisition.
-In this getting started guide, we will look at the direct data ingestion from the board using edge-impulse-daemon.
-Please follow the below steps for data acquisition.
+In this getting started guide, we will look at the direct data ingestion from the board using `edge-impulse-daemon`.
+Please follow the below steps for data acquisition:

-- Navigate to the Data Acquisition tab in the Edge Impulse Studio.
+- Navigate to the _Data Acquisition_ tab in the Edge Impulse Studio.

 ![Data Acquisition](.gitbook/assets/renesas-ra6m5-getting-started/data-acquisition.jpg)

 - Here you will find the _Device_ we connected in the previous step and the sensor list.
 Please select the suitable sensor from the drop-down menu.
 For this project, I have selected the _Microphone_ sensor and used default parameters.
 - Add a _Label name_ for the sample you are about to collect.
 I am collecting clap and whistle sounds therefore I will use _clap_ and _whistle_ as labels.
 - Clicking _Start Sampling_ will start the sample collection process.
-Once the sample is collected, it will be automatically uploaded to the edge-impulse studio.
+Once the sample is collected, it will be automatically uploaded to the Edge Impulse Studio.

 ![Data Collection Process](.gitbook/assets/renesas-ra6m5-getting-started/data-collection.gif)

-When enough samples are collected, [balance the data](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition#dataset-train-test-split-ratio) and if required [clean the data](https://docs.edgeimpulse.com/docs/edge-impulse-studio/data-acquisition#cropping-samples) as well.
+When enough samples are collected, [balance the data](https://docs.edgeimpulse.com/docs/Edge Impulse-studio/data-acquisition#dataset-train-test-split-ratio) and if required [clean the data](https://docs.edgeimpulse.com/docs/Edge Impulse-studio/data-acquisition#cropping-samples) as well.

 ![Dataset Train/Test Split](.gitbook/assets/renesas-ra6m5-getting-started/split.jpg)

 ## Machine Learning Model Preparation

 After data collection, the next step is machine learning model preparation.
-To do so, please navigate to the Impulse design tab and add relevant preprocessing and learning blocks to the pipeline.
+To do so, please navigate to the _Impulse design_ tab and add relevant [preprocessing](https://docs.edgeimpulse.com/docs/edge-impulse-studio/processing-blocks) and [learning blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks) to the pipeline.

-- Edge Impulse Studio will automatically add an input block and it will recommend a suitable preprocessing and a learning block based on the data type.
+- Edge Impulse Studio will automatically add an [input block](https://docs.edgeimpulse.com/docs/edge-impulse-studio/impulse-design#input-block) and it will recommend a suitable preprocessing and a learning block based on the data type.
 I have used the recommended ones in this project with default arguments.

 ![Impulse Design](.gitbook/assets/renesas-ra6m5-getting-started/impulse-design.jpg)